Quantum Convolutional Coding with Shared Entanglement: General Structure: Encoding and Decoding Entanglement-Assisted Quantum Convolutional Codes

+We are done with the encoding algorithm.
+Alice begins with a set of ebits and performs the encoding operations detailed in (\ref{eq:start-encode} -\ref{eq:end-encode}) and then performs the finite-depth operations detailed in (\ref{eq:start-finite-depth-encode}-\ref{eq:desired-check-matrix})\ in reverse order.
 We now detail the steps of the decoding algorithm.
 Perform CNOT gates corresponding to the entries in $X_{2,N}^{\prime}\left( D\right) $ from the first set of $c$ qubits to the last set of $k+c$ qubits.
 The stabilizer matrix becomes

 where $B\left( D\right) \equiv Z_{2,N}^{\prime}\left( D\right) X_{2,N}^{\prime\prime}\left( D\right) $.
 The information-qubit matrix becomes

 Perform Hadamard gates on the last set of $k+c$ qubits.
 The stabilizer matrix becomes